Inokinoki/inoki-blog/source/_posts/Ollama.md

 This feature is already merged and released in [ollama v0.1.29](https://github.com/ollama/ollama/releases/tag/v0.1.29).
 To avoid missing the details and the things I 've learnt, this blog is in charge of noting the architecture of `ollama` for myself.

-To me, `ollama` is a thin but smart enough wrapper to [llama.cpp](https://github.com/ggerganov/llama.cpp). **It is really end-user friendly, and provides a web interface and a cli interface, in order to run and interact with a lot of Large Language Models (LLMs).** Indeed, in most cases, it's `llama.cpp` who loads and runs the models, and `ollama` just "pilots" (yes, I use a term that AI generations are famaliar with) the `llama.cpp`.
+To me, `ollama` is a thin but smart enough wrapper to [llama.cpp](https://github.com/ggerganov/llama.cpp). **It is really end-user friendly, and provides a web interface and a cli interface, in order to run and interact with a lot of Large Language Models (LLMs).** Indeed, in most cases, it's `llama.cpp` who loads and runs the models, and `ollama` just "pilots" (yes, I use a term that AI generations are familiar with) the `llama.cpp`.
 I will give a discussion about this part later.

 This post assumes that you are able to read golang code or some other C-like code.
-For special points in the code, I would give some brief descriptions or metaphores for better understanding.
+For special points in the code, I would give some brief descriptions or metaphors for better understanding.

 <!-- ToC -->
 In this post, I will first give the project structure of `ollama`.
-Then, the core architecture and implementations around `llama.cpp` along with the build systems will be decipted.
+Then, the core architecture and implementations around `llama.cpp` along with the build systems will be described.
 Next, I will describe how `ollama` chooses the device (hardware in general) to run an LLM.
 Finally, the web service, client and the utilities along with the other parts will be introduced, to finish the post.

-# Porject structure
+# Project structure

 You can get [the source code of ollama on GitHub](https://github.com/ollama/ollama).
 The project is mainly written in Golang.
 Here is a table of brief descriptions for each directory: